 Some critics say Walt Whitman was a spokesman for democracy.
 Others say he was not a spokesman for anything.

-you now with more words from "Song of Myself" by Walt Whitman.
+Instead, they simply call him a great poet.
+We leave you now with more words from "Song of Myself" by Walt Whitman.

 I am the poet of the Body and I am the poet of the Soul, I am the poet of the woman the same as the man.

 I celebrate myself.

-it.
+Jerilyn Watson wrote this program.
+Lawan Davis produced it.
 Our studio engineer was Bill Barber.
 Steve Ember read the poetry.
 I'm Faith Lapidus.